DoanDuong98/nodejs-techs/README.md

-ExpressJS + Practice with some techs simply: Docker, RabbitMQ, Kafka, Redis,...
+ExpressJS + Practice with some techs simply:
+-  Docker
+-  Redis
+-  RabbitMQ
+-  Kafka
+-  ...